Tinram/Base64image/README.md

 ## Purpose

-Create image files from base64-encoded image data.
+Create image files from base64-encoded image strings.

 e.g. reconstruct images from base64 text which occurs as HTML `data:image` or in *.mht* files and emails.